Last updated on July 27th, 2023 at 10:33 am

 My Treadmill – ProForm 1000 series (discontinued)

 I walk a lot.
 2-3 times a day, every day.
 That’s life with bulging discs in your lower back for you.
 Occasionally I jog.
-Once a week, I do hill sprints—all of it outside if weather permits.
+Once a week, I do hill sprints—all of it outside if the weather permits.

-So I bought a somewhat entry-level treadmill by Pro-Form.
+So, I bought a somewhat entry-level treadmill by Pro-Form.
 It cost a little more than I wanted to spend at $1100, but it’s been really great for a long time.
 And, knock wood, it looks like it’ll keep on going for a long while more!

 Pro-Form has a new version of my treadmill called the Carbon T10.
 It’s the same price and looks pretty darn similar to mine.